diku-dk/futhark/docs/man/futhark-bench.rst

 DESCRIPTION
 ===========

-This program is used to benchmark Futhark programs.
-In addition to the notation used by ``futhark-test(1)``, this program also supports the dataset keyword ``nobench``.
-This is used to indicate datasets that are worthwhile for testing, but too small to be worth benchmarking.
+This tool is the recommended way to benchmark Futhark programs.

-Programs are compiled using the specified compiler (``futhark-c`` by default), then run a number of times for each data set, and the average runtime printed on standard output.
+Programs are compiled using the specified compiler (``futhark-c`` by default), then run a number of times for each test case, and the average runtime printed on standard output.
 A program will be ignored if it contains no data sets - it will not even be compiled.
-Only data sets that use the default entry point (``main``) are considered.
+Only test cases that use the default entry point (``main``) are considered.

-If compilation or running fails, an error message will be printed and benchmarking will continue, but a non-zero exit code will be returned at the end.
+If compilation or running fails, an error message will be printed and benchmarking will continue (and ``--json`` will write the file), but a non-zero exit code will be returned at the end.

 OPTIONS
 =======